Research Track Overall

 - Students will present to a national audience; students are expected to submit an abstract to a national meeting.
 Presentation format will vary.

 - A primary requirement for all Research Track participants is the submission of a manuscript to a peer-reviewed journal for possible publication.
-The manuscript submission must be submitted by Dec 1st of Phase IV.
+The draft manuscript should be submitted Dec 1st and the final manuscript submission must be submitted by February 1st of Phase IV.

 - Completion of the Research Track requirements fulfills the Mentored Scholarly Activity requirement of the School of Medicine.